Pre-Law Advisory Council

 Amy J. Bipes, Esq.

 Amy Bipes is a legal assistance attorney with the Office of Staff Judge Advocate at Fort Riley, KS.
 She graduated Summa Cum Laude from Kansas State University with a Bachelor’s Degree in Elementary Education.
 She earned the degree of Juris Doctor from Washburn University School of Law in 1998.
 After completing law school, Ms. Bipes began working in private practice in Topeka and later served Shawnee County as an Assistant District Attorney from 2005 to 2009.
 She has been assisting soldiers, veterans, and their dependents with legal issues for six years.
-She currently lives in Manhattan with her husband and teaches Introduction to Trial Advocacy at Kansas State.
+She currently lives in Manhattan with her husband and teaches Introduction to Trial Advocacy at K-State.
 She is also a frequent speaker in the freshman CAT class, Law and Society.

 Hon.
 Henry W. Green

 Born in Leavenworth, KS, The Honorable Henry W. Green, Jr. received his undergraduate degree from Kansas State University with dual majors in History and Political Science.
 In 1975, he graduated from the University Of Kansas School Of Law and engaged in the general practice of law for nearly two decades, including a part-time instructorship at the National College of Business.
-In 1993, he was appointed to the Kansas Court of Appeals where he has served for twenty-two years.
+In 1993, he was appointed to the Kansas Court of Appeals where he has served for 25 years.
 Judge Green is an active member in the local, state, and American bar associations, in addition to serving as pro bono counsel for the Buffalo Soldier Monument Committee, which raised over a million dollars for the Buffalo Statue Monument honoring the first All-Black Cavalry.
 Judge Green has come to campus many times to speak to and engage with Pre-Law students.

 Julie Hostetler graduated from Kansas State University Cum Laude with a Bachelor of Arts degree in British Literature.
 She also received a Master’s degree in British Literature from K-State and later earned her Graduate Certificate in Women’s Studies.
 She made a significant contribution to the University in both the Office of the President and the University Attorney’s office.
 Mrs. Hostetler and her late husband, Charlie, began the Kansas State University tradition, Dinner with the Dean, an event that gives Kansas State University Pre-Law students the opportunity to spend an evening with the dean of Kansas University School of Law.